8mn/rapyd-space-tour/README.md

 ```
 npm run start
 ```
-open http://localhost:3000 in browser to access the app
+Open http://localhost:3000 in browser to access the app

 # Goals :

-Website for an innovative space exploration venture selling tickets for a flight to the stars.
+- To build Website for an innovative space exploration venture selling tickets for a flight to the stars.
 The price is $150,000 per seat.

-The Customer is based in Singapore and the company is based in the US.
+- The Customer is based in Singapore and the company is based in the US.
 The high price tag makes accepting credit cards and wire transfers expensive for the business and a hassle for the customer.

-To solve this, used Rapyd’s virtual accounts API
+- To solve this, use Rapyd’s virtual accounts API

-# Approach:

--

 # Functionalities: